strapi-community/bigcommerce/README.md

 - `storeHash` (string): Your BigCommerce Store Hash.
 - `channelId` (array of numbers): An array containing at least one BigCommerce Channel ID.
 - `addressStore` (string): The URL for your BigCommerce Address Store API endpoint.
+- `encryptionKey` (string): A 32-character string used for encrypting sensitive data.
 - `engine` (string): Specifies the storage engine for session data.
 Can be either `'memory'` or `'redis'`.
 - `connection` (object, **required if `engine` is `'redis'`**): Contains Redis connection details:
     - `host` (string)